LIKE us AT Facebook! Share and learn tips, techniques, gear and more!

 Packing for a Backpacking camping trip is very different than car camping.
 There are several things that you need to keep in mind that you don’t need to keep in mind when car camping.

 · Park rules such as no glass containers or cans (For example, Quetico Provincial Park in Ontario does not allow cans or glass jars when in the interior of the park).

 To reduce weight, a great idea is to dehydrate food.
 This may sound complicated, but it’s actually quite simple, and once you get the hang of it you’ll be dehydrating meals all year-round to have phenomenal meals when tripping.
 Of course you can always buy ‘freeze dried meals’, but those are VERY expensive, and it’s actually quite easy to do it yourself!
-The book I’ve written, available at the bottom of the page with Backpacking recipes (coming soon) will explain how to do this!
+The ebook I’ve written, with Backpacking recipes will explain how to do this!